Are you thinking of moving a mattress by yourself? Not to discourage you, but you’re gonna need some heads up.

 Luckily, we’ve prepared the ultimate guide to mattress transport, including instructions on how to move a mattress as well as everything you need to be able to do it.

-Let’s go over the essentials that you will need to successfully move a mattress on your own.
+Let’s go over the essentials that you will need to move a mattress on your own successfully.

 Mattress bags are big, plastic-based bags, specifically designed to fit the size of a mattress.
 They’re essential to the moving process, so as not to damage or besmear the outer layers of the mattress.

 You can find them in practically all standard mattress sizes in hardware shops, moving supply outlets or any homeware store in general.
 You can also look for some mattress bags at online stores such as eBay with prices ranging between £10 and £15.

 To provide an additional layer of protection for the mattress, you’re going to need bubble wrap.
 You can wrap the bubble wrap around the mattress by leaning it against a wall.
 Afterwards, you will need tape and scissors to seal the wrap.